axiom-data-science/portal-docs/how-to/map/map-filter-by-depth.rst

 #.
 Click and drag the middle of the depth slider control bar to step through the vertical data.
 #.
 Hover your mouse over the depth slider bar to see the vertical range of the data that has been selected.

-For more information, please see the :ref:`depth-filter-overview` section.
+For more information, please see the :ref:`Depth Filter <depth-filter-overview>` section.